All Episodes

 You know, it's just like the World Bank.

-What they do is they loan money to these poor countries, okay.
+What they do is they loan money to these poor countries, okay?

-And it's the loans are on paper.
+And the loans are on paper.

 Even if they give the money to the despots, they don't care.